ZhongkuiMa/shapeonnx/README.md

 📌 Note: Other versions may work, but we recommend not going too far below ONNX version 1.17.0.

 > ⚠️ Internally, we treat ONNX IR version 22.0.0 as the baseline for shape-related logic.
 We use the newest version of ONNX operators and take them as the baseline because the attributes and inputs of a node are not consistent in different versions 😰.
 We highly recommend converting your model to this version using `onnx.version_converter` before using ShapeONNX.

+## 🤝 Contributing

+We warmly welcome contributions from everyone!
+Whether it's fixing bugs 🐞, adding features ✨, improving documentation 📚, or just sharing ideas 💡—your input is appreciated!

+📌 Please note: Direct pushes to the `main` branch are restricted.
+Make sure to fork the repository and submit a Pull Request for any changes!